BowenWang29/docker-postgres-wale/README.md

-# Postgres docker container with wale for backup
+# Postgres docker container with postgis plugin and wale for backup

-Based on https://github.com/docker-library/postgres with [WAL-E](https://github.com/wal-e/wal-e) installed.
+Based on a [docker-postgis](https://github.com/appropriate/docker-postgis) with [WAL-E](https://github.com/wal-e/wal-e) installed.

+This image serves to store the data from FROST-Server.

 Environment variables to pass to the container for WAL-E, all of these must be present or WAL-E is not configured.

-Create an IAM user in a group with GetObject, ListBucket and PutObject on the bucket you want to use (and that it's not public).

-This image backups at 9 am UTC and cleanups backups at 9:30 am UTC.
-This image retains up to 10 backups.
+This image backups at 9 am UTC and cleanups backups at 9:30 am UTC and retains up to 10 backups.
+These settings is found in __/scripts/setup-wale.sh__.

-This image has a Volume at /etc/wal-e/env
+This image has three volumes:
+- postgis_data_volume:/var/lib/postgresql/data
+- postgis_backup_volume:/lib/postgresql/backup
+- postgis_env_volume:/etc/wal-e.d/env